Neowless/COMP5400CW1/README.md

 <div align=center><text>Table 6.
 Prey Behaviours in Different Generations</text></div>

-Based on the beahaviours above in this simulation rules, the prey and predator are both giving pressure to each other.
-Based on the observed behaviour, both the predator and the prey has became more intelligent.
-The prey's behaviours became more complementary to the prdator, the behaviours of these species is in competitive arm races in many aspects, especially after southands of simulation.
-The predator has becamed more aggressive and intelligent in detection, and the prey has become more sensitive and intelligent in anti-detection and escaping.
+Based on the behaviours above in this simulation rules, the prey and predator give pressure to each other.
+Based on the observed behaviour, both the predator and prey have become more intelligent.
+The prey's behaviours became more complementary to the predator.
+The behaviours of these species are in competitive arm races in many aspects, especially after thousands of simulations.
+The predator has become more aggressive and intelligent in detection, and the prey has become more sensitive and intelligent in anti-detection and escaping.

 So they are in co-evolution.